alrra/browser-logos/README.md

 # High Resolution Browser Logos

 You may want these for a presentation, a blog post or for the site featuring your brand new awesome lightbox script (please no!).
 All logos are high resolution with transparent backgrounds.

 [![Main desktop browsers](main-desktop.png)](https://raw.github.com/paulirish/browser-logos/master/main-desktop.png)

-All other trademarks, logos and copyrights are the property of their respective owners.
+All logos and trademarks are the property of their respective owners.

----

 ### 360 Secure